 #66: T.J.
 Brodie (2011)

 One of the longest-tenured Flames, T.J.
-Brodie, has worn the number 7 for a long time.
+Brodie, wore the number 7 for a long time.
 However, during his first short stint with the team as a rookie during the 2010-11 season, he donned number 66.
 At the time, the former fourth-round pick was fairly unknown to Flames fans, but that has since changed drastically.
-The 30-year-old has spent his entire 634-game career in Calgary, putting up 48 goals and 266 points.
+The 32-year-old went on to play 634 games as a Flame, scoring 48 goals and 218 points.

 #77: Mark Jankowski (2017-2020)

 The former 21st overall pick has had an interesting career path to this point, to say the least.
-Despite his struggles this season, he was a decent secondary scorer during his first two years in the league, so perhaps he will be able to pick up his game and help the Flames during the upcoming playoffs.
+Despite his struggles this season, he was a decent secondary scorer during his first two years in the league.

 #79.
 Micheal Ferland (2015-2018)